What is the Medical Training Initiative?

 MTI can cover virtually any medical post as long as it is designed to deliver training and education that will benefit the overseas-based appointee, and that they intend to return to their home country at the end.

-It need not apply solely to existing 'approved training posts' for UK training, which may perhaps be more easily covered through the Tier 2 sponsorship route (subject to the appropriate immigration regulations including the Resident Labour Market Test).
+It need not apply solely to existing 'approved training posts' for UK training, which may perhaps be more easily covered through the skilled worker sponsorship route (subject to the appropriate immigration regulations).

 Typical placements might include: